There are 12 apostles in the Bible. Can you name them all? Specifically, do you know the one with the designation “the disciple whom Jesus loved?”

 Here, he enumerated the indications of genuine communication with God.
 Also, he discussed the life of active righteousness as proof of spiritual regeneration.

 This book is the second shortest one in the Bible.
 It contains only one chapter with 13 verses.
-Despite that, it speaks for its purpose well.
+Nevertheless, it speaks for its purpose well.

-Written at the same time with 1 John, this epistle is also specific.
+Written at the same time as 1 John, this epistle is also specific.
 John wrote this for the “elect lady and her children, whom I love in truth” (2 John 1:1, ESV).

-The Bible does not give you a name for this lady nor specifies who it represents.
-However, Joe (2018) suggests that it is a metaphor referring to the entire church.
-As such, the children are its congregation.
+The Bible does not name this lady nor specify who it represents.
+However, scholars suggest that it is a metaphor referring to the entire church.
+As such, the children are its congregation 7.

 Regardless of this, this book addresses its message to all believers.
 It intends to remind them to love one another and follow God’s commandments.